History of New Zealand: Option of becoming a state within the Commonwealth of Australia

 The premier of New Zealand, Richard Seddon, opposed the idea of uniting the colonies.
 He set up a Royal Commission on the topic in 1900.
 Despite some support for becoming an Australian state from the farming community which feared new trade restrictions if New Zealand did not unite with Australia, there was majority opposition to the idea.
 The prevailing opinion was that Australians were more economic rivals than partners, with New Zealand trade being mostly with the United Kingdom.
 New Zealand remained a separate colony when the Commonwealth of Australia was created on 1 January 1901, ushering in the 20th century.

 Dominion status

-In 1907, New Zealand underwent a change of name to be known as a dominion instead of a colony.
-Dominion status was seen by some as a public mark of the responsible self-governance that had evolved over half a century.
-However, the change was not universally popular, with others seeing it as unnecessary.
-Just under one million people lived in New Zealand in 1907 and cities such as Auckland and Wellington were growing rapidly.
+Just under one million people lived in New Zealand in 1907, with cities such as Auckland and Wellington growing rapidly.
+Other large parts of the Empire with self-governing white populations had undergone name changes away from the word 'colony', and prime minister Joseph Ward sought the same for New Zealand, preferring the term 'Dominion'.
+He raised the issue at the 1907 Imperial Conference in London, and wrote to Lord Elgin, the colonial secretary, that New Zealand had "outgrown the 'colonial' stage", requesting that the name 'Colony of New Zealand' be changed to 'Dominion of New Zealand'.
+The name change to 'Dominion' for several colonies, including New Zealand, was made by Order of Council on 10 September 1907, taking effect in New Zealand on 26 September.
+New Zealand politicians had generally liked the proposed change: once it had happened, the public remained broadly indifferent and some media questioned its relevance.